NAU-CCL/Epymorph/CONTRIBUTING.md

 Post release tasks:

-- Edit the GitHub Release notes; the auto-generated notes are just a starting point
 - Trigger a build and deploy of the documentation site to bring in the new API reference docs
 - Announce the release!